-Agosto Foundation (AF): Could you quickly fill us in on the ten years of the Na Shledanou Gallery’s existence?
+Agosto Foundation (AF): Could you summarize for us the ten years of the Na Shledanou Gallery’s existence?
 What did those years bring?

 Jan Freiberg (JF): Ten years, that’s a long time.
 Formally, the exhibitions started with mural paintings which were part of the artist residencies we hosted.
 The reasons for that were largely practical.
 The gallery, which originally used to be a funeral hall, did not have a concierge, and there was no way we would get the money for it.
 Also, the number of visitors was not very high at the time.
 I was working under the assumption that large-format painting would be much more understandable than some other media for the local viewers, who largely weren’t very used to contemporary fine art.
 So, I chose authors who were working on figurative things which were more easily comprehensible to those who might not follow art regularly.
 That was the very first stage, about the first two years of our existence.